Rami-Sabbagh/node-interception/README.md

 ## Documentation

-The API documentation is generated using [TypeDoc](https://typedoc.org/) and available on [GitHub Pages](https://rami-sabbagh.github.io/node-interception/).
+The API documentation is generated using [TypeDoc](https://typedoc.org/) and available on [GitHub Pages][Documentation].

-Don't forget to give the package a star [GitHub](https://github.com/Rami-Sabbagh/node-interception/)!
+## Community

+A small [discord] server has been created in the hope of finding a community, so please don't hesitate to join it!

+You can ask for help there using the library, share your work, and provide suggestions on what improvements can be done :)

 ## License